 Senior Compensation Partner

-Remote; Remote, US
+Remote; Remote, Canada; Remote, US

 GitLab is an open-core software company that develops the most comprehensive AI-powered DevSecOps Platform, used by more than 100,000 organizations.
 Our mission is to enable everyone to contribute to and co-create the software that powers our world.
 When everyone can contribute, consumers become contributors, significantly accelerating human progress.
 Our platform unites teams and organizations, breaking down barriers and redefining what's possible in software development.
 Thanks to products like Duo Enterprise and Duo Agent Platform, customers get AI benefits at every stage of the SDLC.